ptrkoz/ha-smogtok/README.md

     And click **ADD**

-4. Search "SmogTok" in HACS and download the integration
+4. Search "SmogTok" in HACS and click on the found integration, next click **DOWNLOAD** (blue button in the bottom right corner)

 5. Restart Home Assistant

 ### Install integration manually